Home > Tyne & Wear > Newcastle upon Tyne > Blog: Neptune National Centre for Subsea and Offshore Engineering

 An “extreme” engineering centre is to be built in Newcastle upon Tyne to help develop subsea technology.
 The £7 million Neptune National Centre will be created on the River Tyne.
 Business Secretary Vince Cable unveiled the centre as part of a new oil and gas strategy and said “The UK’s oil and gas sector is crucial to the economy, so we’ve worked closely with the sector on today’s industrial strategy.
 But its future success relies on it being underpinned by the latest science and technology.
 This cutting-edge new facility will help put our academic community and industry at the centre of subsea and offshore engineering research.
 It will drive up skills and develop the innovations needed to fuel growth in the North Sea.”

 The centre is to be built on the north bank of the river Tyne at Shepherd Offshore’s Neptune Energy Park.
-It is billed by Newcastle University, NE1 7RU, which is providing funds for the scheme, as a centrepiece for economic revival.
+It is billed by Newcastle University, NE1 7RU, who are providing funds for the scheme, as a centrepiece for economic revival.
 Lead professor for the project Nick Wright said “The Neptune Centre will create a unique facility that will significantly enhance research capacity, not just at Newcastle University but in the UK as a whole, providing a focus for the development of both new technology and academic-industry relationships that underpin future growth.”
 The project is also supported by Newcastle City Council and includes plans for a hyperbaric chamber which will be capable of testing technology and materials at temperatures and pressures equivalent to those found at the deepest ocean depths.

 Newcastle University is to lead a national centre for subsea and offshore engineering as part of a major drive to develop new materials and technologies to explore the world’s oceans.
 The Neptune National Centre for Subsea and Offshore Engineering has been unveiled as a key part of the Government’s Oil and Gas Strategy.
 It will be the first of its kind in the UK, bringing together industry and academia to create a world-class engineering research facility.
 Developing technologies that can withstand one of the world’s harshest environments, the new centre will be at the forefront of our quest to harness the ocean’s potential as a source of food, energy and medicine.